sankarlmao/sankarlmao/README.md

 </p>

 <p align="center">
   Here are some of the languages and frameworks I work with sometimes.
-Im not a pro or even Intermidiate on some tools as some have a very deep learning curve
+I'm not a pro or even intermediate on some tools, as some have a very deep learning curve.
-  .
 </p>

 ---